The first meeting of the Wisconsin Elections Commission’s new Election Security Council was both reassuring and scary.

 Yet Wolfe danced over the tabulation system so lightly I’m not even sure she said the words “voting machine.”
 For example, one of her Powerpoint slides listed the steps in an “End-to-end Election Administration System.”
 The list went right from “prepare the poll lists” to “report results to the State.”
 I wonder whether any of the council members noticed the missing step: “Count the votes.”

 I’ve seen this tunnel-vision focus on WisVote security from WEC staff many times before.
-They’re spending all the federal election-security money on it.
 Whenever they are asked about “election security” (with or without specific reference to voting machines), they respond by describing safeguards that protect only the WisVote system.
-Dozens of reporters have fallen for it.
+Dozens of reporters have failed to notice.

 I’m not a mind reader and so cannot say how much of this relentless tunnel vision on WisVote